MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/manage-thin-provisioning-23h2.md

 :::image type="content" source="media/manage-thin-provisioning-23h2/storage-pool.gif" alt-text="Diagram showing that as data is added or removed from the volume, the volume footprint increases and decreases accordingly." lightbox="media/manage-thin-provisioning-23h2/storage-pool.gif":::

-Thin provisioning works with all resiliency settings (three-way mirror, mirror accelerated parity, etc.) and all types of instances.
+Thin provisioning works with all resiliency settings (three-way mirror, mirror accelerated parity, etc.) and all types of systems.
 Because TRIM is disabled for stretched clusters, storage isn't returned to the pool after data is deleted.

 You can create volumes that exceed the total available storage capacity by overprovisioning.
 An alert is sent when over 70% (customizable) of the pool capacity is used, signaling that you should add more capacity or delete some data.